Before coming on an off-road ride:

 - The ride leader’s job is to show the

-take care of getting yourself back to Stourbridge.
-The off-road rides
+care of getting yourself back to Stourbridge.
+The off-road rides rarely

-rarely get more than 5 miles away from Stourbridge centre.
+get more than 8 miles away from Stourbridge centre.

-weaker/less technically adept riders to stay close to the leader.
-This
+technically adept riders to stay close to the leader.
+This allows the leader

 section to catch up again.